Poonamyadav02/Secure-file-Storage-System/README.md

 # Secure-file-Storage-System
-A cloud-based file storage application that ensures data security, confidentiality, and availability.
-This system allows users to securely upload, store, and retrieve files using encryption techniques and access control policies.
-It integrates AW.S S3 for scalable storage, IAM-based authentication for controlled access, and serve first commit
+The Secure File Storage System is a cloud-based application designed to provide safe, scalable, and reliable file storage for individuals and organizations.
+Built with a focus on data security, the system ensures that files are encrypted both in transit and at rest, preventing unauthorized access and maintaining user privacy.
+This system integrates AWS S3 for highly available storage, uses server-side encryption (AES-256), and implements role-based access control to protect sensitive files.
+It is suitable for use cases like document management, confidential data storage, and secure file sharing.